-As a result of this loss of confidence, there has been a shift from self-regulation and litigation-based enforcement of audit rules towards government regulation and public-driven enforcement.1 In the US, the Sarbanes-Oxley Act (SOX) of 2002 established the Public Company Accounting Oversight Board (PCAOB), which, under the oversight of the Securities Exchange Commission (SEC), will register public accounting firms, and establish rules for auditing, quality control, ethics, independence and other standards.
+As a result of this loss of confidence, there has been a shift from self-regulation and litigation-based enforcement of audit rules towards government regulation and public-driven enforcement.
+In the United States, the Sarbanes-Oxley Act of 2002 established the Public Company Accounting Oversight Board (PCAOB), which, under the oversight of the Securities Exchange Commission (SEC), will register public accounting firms, and establish rules for auditing, quality control, ethics, independence and other standards.
 Moreover, it will inspect accounting firms, carry out disciplinary proceedings and impose penalties.
-The SOX has also greatly increased the financial resources devoted to the activity of the SEC.
+The Sarbanes-Oxley Act has also greatly increased the financial resources devoted to the activity of the SEC.
+A similar shift is under way in other countries.
+The United Kingdom moved away from self-regulation by widening the scope and powers of the Financial Reporting Council, and specifically by creating a new subsidiary board (the Professional Oversight Board for Accountancy), entrusted with oversight of the auditing and accountancy profession.
+Also the Italian parliament is drafting new legislation to extend the powers of the national securities commission (CONSOB) on regulation and oversight of auditors' activity.